Global Yoghurt and Sour Milk Products Market Outlook, Industry Analysis and Prospect 2021

 2020 IMPACT

+Yoghurt will remain dominated by imported products in 2020, while sour milk will be led by local companies

-Centrale Danone will continue to lead yoghurt and sour milk in 2020 despite 2018 boycott, while new product developments will add interest to product area
+Saunte will continue to lead yoghurt and sour milk in 2020, due to popularity of matsoni

-Loyalty will help Cooperative COPAG maintain lead in sour milk drinks despite relatively high prices

-Product bundling will increasingly be used to attract interest and boost sales in 2020

 RECOVERY AND OPPORTUNITIES

-Yoghurt and sour milk expected to develop into the forecast period, with wider availability and advertising campaigns
+Packaged matsoni will increasingly spread into grocery outlets over the forecast period

+Local players will benefit from proximity to consumers over the forecast period

-Increasing health awareness will drive new FF product developments into the forecast period
+Smaller players will be squeezed out into the forecast period as competition intensifies

-New product developments expected to drive interest in yoghurt and sour milk products into the forecast period

 CATEGORY DATA